Verifying single-mode nonclassicality beyond negativity in phase space

-There exist quantum states with non-negative distributions, which however can be referred to as nonclassical.
-For instance, a squeezed state of light shows nonclassicality via the reduced quantum fluctuation below the vacuum level, but has a positive Wigner distribution.
+There exist quantum states with positive distributions that can nevertheless be classified as nonclassical, e.g., a squeezed state of light that is a key resource for CV quantum informatics \cite{Weedbrook2012} and single photons under a high-loss channel that are elementary information carriers for quantum informatics \cite{Milburn, Kok}.

-Nonclassical states are essential resources for quantum informatics \cite{Kim2002, Wang2002, Asboth2005, Tahira2009, Yadin2018, Tan2019}.
-It is thus important to establish nonclassicality tests \cite{Richter2002} reliably informative and widely applicable beyond the negativity in the phase-space.
-Of course, if we obtain a full information on a state by quantum state tomography \cite{Lvovsky2009}, we may confirm whether the state is classical or nonclassical.
-However, it requires extensive repetitions to attain enough experimental data for state reconstruction.
-Furthermore, one should adopt data manipulation to find a closest state to the acquired data, which typically does not represent a legitimate quantum state.
-This indirect approach renders the significance of identified nonclassicality a bit weak.
-Can we detect the nonclassicality of a quantum state with a positive Wigner distribution more reliably and with a minimal effort?

-Banaszek and W{\'o}dkiewicz showed in a seminal work \cite{Banaszek1999} that the nonlocality of two-mode Gaussian states can be tested based on the positve-valued Wigner distribution following the logic of Bell-test.
-This method was further extended to the case of generalized quasiprobability distributions \cite{SWLee2009} and genuine multipartite nonlocality \cite{SWLee2013, Adesso2014, Xu2017}.
-On the other hand, refs. \cite{Park2015a, Park2015b} theoretically proposed and experimentally demonstrated Bell-like tests in phase space for the single-mode nonclassicality and quantum non-Gaussianity.
-While these approaches are remarkable particularly from a conceptual point of view, they do not detect a broad range of nonclassical states, e.g. the squeezed Gaussian states with purity less than $0.86$ are out of reach.